Skip to content

 Troubleshooting Common Issues

 If Narrator fails to start, check your Ease of Access settings.
 Ensure your audio drivers are updated.
-If the shortcut ⊞ Win+Ctrl+Enter does not work, verify that your keyboard is not using a custom profile that blocks system shortcuts.
+If the ⊞ Win+Ctrl+Enter shortcut isn’t working, check if your keyboard has a custom profile that might be blocking system shortcuts.
 For more technical details, visit the official Microsoft accessibility documentation.

 Summary